 film and television

-Unmistakable for her sophisticated British accent and brightly colored clothing, the Queen has become a cartoon character, as well as appearing in television shows and movies.
-Elizabeth II appeared several times in the American animated series "The Simpsons", in the children's cartoon "Peppa Pig" and also appeared in the films "Minions" (2015), "Austin Powers in the Man with the Golden Limb" (2002) and "Run the police are coming!"
+Unmistakable for her sophisticated British accent and brightly colored clothes, the Queen has become a cartoon character, as well as appearing in television shows and films.
+Elizabeth II has appeared numerous times in the American animated series "The Simpsons", in the children's cartoon "Peppa Pig" and has also appeared in the films "Minions" (2015), "Austin Powers in the Man with Goldmember" (2002) and "Get Out". the police are coming!"
 (1989).
 Although the sovereign rarely gave interviews, her life was portrayed in films, plays and television programs.
-In "The King's Speech" (2010), an Oscar-winning film about her father King George VI's struggle to overcome his stutter, the Queen is seen as a girl, while "The Queen" (2006), Elizabeth II faces the wrath of her subjects after the death of her daughter-in-law, Princess Diana, in 1997.
-However, it was the hit Netflix series "The Crown" that most fully portrayed the Queen's life and her relationship with husband Philip. , with marital disputes, scandals and political crises.
+In "The King's Speech" (2010), an Oscar-winning film about her father King George VI's struggle to overcome stuttering, the Queen is seen as a girl, while "The Queen" (2006), Elizabeth II faces the wrath of her subjects after the death of her daughter-in-law, Princess Diana, in 1997.
+However, it was the hit Netflix series "The Crown" that best portrayed the Queen's life and her relationship with her husband Philip. , with marital disputes, scandals and political crises.

-After seeing her image used for years, the queen herself took the spotlight in 2012 when she made an appearance in a humorous video for the opening ceremony of the London Olympics.
-In the video, Elizabeth II appears surrounded by her beloved corgi dogs at Buckingham Palace, where she receives the famous spy James Bond, played by Daniel Craig. in a helicopter, flying over London and, finally, parachuting over the British capital's Olympic stadium.
-In 2016, Elizabeth II appeared in conversations with Prince Harry in a video that also featured former US President Barack Obama to promote the Invictus Games, an international event similar to the Paralympic Games created by the monarch's grandson for wounded soldiers.
-And on the occasion of her Platinum Jubilee, in June of this year, Elizabeth II appeared, at the age of 96, in a video having tea with the cartoon character Paddington Bear, in which, with a mischievous smile, the monarch admits to taking a sandwich. of jam in your inseparable bag.
+After seeing her image used for years, the Queen herself took center stage in 2012 when she made an appearance in a humorous video for the opening ceremony of the London Olympic Games.
+In the video, Elizabeth II appears surrounded by her beloved corgi dogs at Buckingham Palace, where she receives the famous spy James Bond, played by Daniel Craig.
+"Good night, Mr. Bond", says the queen, before the duo simulates boarding in a helicopter, flying over London and, finally, parachuting over the Olympic stadium in the British capital.
+In 2016, Elizabeth II appeared chatting with Prince Harry in a video that also featured former US President Barack Obama to promote the Invictus Games, an international event similar to the Paralympics, created by the monarch's grandson for injured soldiers.
+And on the occasion of her Platinum Jubilee, in June this year, Elizabeth II appeared, aged 96, in a video having tea with the cartoon character Paddington Bear, in which, with a mischievous smile, the monarch admits to taking a sandwich of jelly in your inseparable bag.